James A. Johnson (businessman): Honors and accolades

 In 1994, Johnson received the Honor Award from the National Building Museum for his contributions to the U.S.'s building heritage during his tenure at Fannie Mae.
 He was also named as a Washingtonian of the Year by Washingtonian magazine in 1998.

 Johnson received an Honorary Doctor of Laws from Colby College in 1997, an Honorary Doctor of Humane Letters from Howard University in 1999, and Doctor of Laws from Skidmore College in 2002 and the University of Minnesota in 2006.

 Personal life

 Johnson's first marriage was to Katherine Marshall.
 After they divorced, he married Maxine Isaacs, who served as press secretary for Mondale's 1984 election campaign.
 Together, they had a son (Alfred).
 They separated in 2010 and subsequently divorced.
 He married Heather Muir Kirby, a managing director at Deutsche Bank, in 2016.

-Johnson's son, Alfred Johnson, is currently serving as Deputy Chief of Staff in the Department of the Treasury.
+Johnson's son, Alfred Johnson, served as Deputy Chief of Staff in the Department of the Treasury.
 He previously served in the Obama Administration, working as an aide to Rahm Emanuel.

 Johnson died on October 18, 2020, at his home in Washington, D.C., at age 76; he had suffered from a neurological condition in the time leading up to his death.